-Provide support and appropriate feedback to TAC and the ERCOT Board of Directors to address wholesale market needs related to implementation of Market Design changes and other reliability enhancements that are promulgated by the PUCT in the furtherance of statutory changes originating from the latest session of the Texas Legislature to ensure implementation in a timely, cost-effective and efficient manner.
+Provide support and appropriate feedback to TAC and the ERCOT Board of Directors to address wholesale market needs related to implementation of Market Design changes and other reliability enhancements that are promulgated by the PUCT in the furtherance of statutory changes originating from the Texas Legislature to ensure implementation in a timely, cost-effective and efficient manner.

-Pursue clarifications to the entry process for new resources through market rules and/or market guide changes, as necessary.
+Pursue clarifications to the entry process for new resources through market rules and/or market guide changes, as necessary, with the explicit understanding that no changes will be made that discriminately affects the rights and obligations of resources currently participating in the wholesale and ancillary services markets.

 Monitor and implement TAC Resource Adequacy directives.
 Ensure that studies and reports provide a representative view of the evolving risks to system reliability and resiliency, including changes in environmental regulations, and recommend market improvements to support resource adequacy.